We're updating our knowledge graph! All services are available, but you may observe increased latency.

-Our search engine will automatically normalize identifiers depending on their type, for example if they are not sensitive to case like DOIs, or if their canonical form includes hyphens like ISSNs or ORCID iDs.
-Likewise, our search engine will reject syntactically incorrect identifiers.
+Our API will automatically normalize identifiers based on their type, for example if they are not sensitive to case like DOIs, or if their canonical form includes hyphens like ISSNs or ORCID iDs.
+Likewise, our API will reject syntactically incorrect identifiers.

-By default, Cobaltmetrics will search for the identifiers you entered and, through a process known as query expansion, all other identifiers known to identify the same document or digital object.
+By default, Cobaltmetrics will search for the identifiers you entered and, through a process known as URI transmutation, all other identifiers known to identify the same document or digital object.
 For example, we know from PubMed that

 doi:10.1093/NAR/GKS1195 refer to the same article.
-Query expansion allows you to find all citations and backlinks to a document with multiple identifiers, with a single query.
+URI transmutation allows you to find all citations and backlinks to a document with multiple identifiers, with a single query.

 See our page on URI transmutation for more details.

 Our team has a strong background in natural language processing and hands-on experience with bibliometrics.
 We know how ambiguous natural language can be, especially named entities like the names of persons and organizations.
 We decided early on to focus on speed and accuracy, so searching by names will most likely never be supported.
 And if you are one of the 47,000 people in the US named John Smith, please register for an ORCID identifier.